deter-project/docs/site/docs/containers/containers-guide.md

 # Containers Guide

 In this tutorial we walk you through setting up a basic containerized experiment.
 This page also includes common advanced topics.
-Detailed descriptions of the commands and configuration files are available in the <a href="/containers/containers-reference/">reference section</a>.
+Detailed descriptions of the commands and configuration files are available in the <a href="../containers-reference/">reference section</a>.

-!!! note
-    If you are a student, go to the <http://education.deterlab.net> site for classroom-specific instructions.

 ## Basic Containers Tutorial